-Fall is in the air!
-Therefore it’s time to make a colorful, bright and inexpensive DIY Fall Wreath!
+Fall is in the air and therefore it’s time to make a colorful, bright, and inexpensive DIY Fall Wreath!

 I am one of those people who loves fall.
-I love seeing all of the beautiful leafs changing colors, the cooler weather so I can wear a hooded pullover, gatherings around a toasty warm bonfire, making big pots of chili soup and hot chocolate, watching the farmers harvest their crops, and so much more.
+I love seeing all of the beautiful leaves changing colors.
+The cooler weather means I can wear a hooded pullover and have gatherings around a toasty warm bonfire.
+It also means making big pots of chili soup and hot chocolate, watching the farmers harvest their crops, and so much more.

 Since fall colors are so spectacular I love to bring a touch of them inside our home.
 One of the easiest ways for me to do that is to assemble a beautiful fall wreath.
 Last year I assembled a DIY Fall Burlap Wreath which I absolutely love, love, love!